View J. Masquelier's Obituary on Observer-Reporter.com and share memories

 He was born March 24, 1929, in McDonald, a son of Julien A. and Sophia Stemmler Masquelier.

 Mr. Masquelier was a Korean War veteran who served in the U.S. Navy.
-He received his bachelor's degree from the University of Pittsburgh and worked at Duquesne Light for over 30 years, retiring as director of personnel.
+He received his bachelor's degree from the University of Pittsburgh and worked at Duquesne Light for over 30 years and retired as the director of personnel.

 Richard was an avid Pittsburgh sports fan and a talented artist.
 He painted and sketched in several mediums.
 After his retirement, he volunteered for Meals on Wheels in McDonald for over 20 years.
 Richard was also an amateur farmer, raising steers, pigs, goats and horses.
 He enjoyed fishing and hunting.